oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ### take($iCount = 0)
   * $iCount - count of elements to be get

-Method returns an array of ElementItem objects.
-Count of elements = $iCount, starting from the position specified in the skip() method.
+Method returns array of ElementItem objects.
+Count of elements = $iCount, starting from position specified in skip() method.
-If you send $iCount = 0, you will obtain all elements, starting from the position specified in the skip() method.
+If you send $iCount = 0, you will obtain all elements, starting from position specified in skip() method.
 ```php
 $obList = ElementCollection::make([1, 2, 10, 15]);
 return $obList->skip(2)->take(1);